Doug Wright

-Early years
+Early years and education

 Wright was born in Dallas, Texas.
-He attended and graduated from Highland Park High School, in a suburb of Dallas, Texas, where he excelled in the theater department and was President of the Thespian Club in 1981.
+He attended and graduated from Highland Park High School, a suburb of Dallas, Texas, where he excelled in the theater department and was President of the Thespian Club in 1981.
 He earned his bachelor's degree from Yale University in 1985.
 He earned his Master of Fine Arts from New York University.
-He is a member of the Dramatists Guild and serves on the boards of Yaddo and New York Theatre Workshop.
-He is a recipient of the William L. Bradley Fellowship at Yale University, the Charles MacArthur Fellowship at the Eugene O'Neill Theater Center, an HBO Fellowship in playwriting and the Alfred Hodder Fellowship at Princeton University.

 Career

+1995–2003: Quills and I Am My Own Wife

-Wright's play Quills premiered at Washington, D.C.'s Woolly Mammoth Theatre Company in 1995 and subsequently had its debut Off-Broadway at New York Theatre Workshop.
+Wright's play Quills premiered at the Off-Broadway at New York Theatre Workshop followed by a run at Washington, D.C.'s Woolly Mammoth Theatre Company in 1995.
 The play recounts the imagined final days in the life of the Marquis de Sade.
 Quills garnered the 1995 Joseph Kesselring Prize for Best New American Play from the National Arts Club and, for Wright, a 1996 Village Voice Obie Award for Outstanding Achievement in Playwriting.
-In 2000, Wright wrote the screenplay for the film version of Quills which starred Geoffrey Rush, Kate Winslet, Joaquin Phoenix, and Michael Caine.
+In 2000, Wright wrote the screenplay for the film version of Quills which was directed by Philip Kaufman and starred Geoffrey Rush, Kate Winslet, Joaquin Phoenix, and Michael Caine.
+The production earned positive reviews with Variety film critic Todd McCarthy writing, "Kaufman‘s intelligently boisterous screen version of Doug Wright‘s successful play...maintains a sharp focus on the notorious writer’s compulsive creativity" adding, "Wright’s script is at its best when centered on the Marquis".
+For his work Wright received a nomination for the Golden Globe Award for Best Screenplay as well as the Writers Guild of America's Paul Selvin Award.

 Wright's I Am My Own Wife was produced Off-Broadway by Playwrights Horizons in 2003.
 It transferred to Broadway where it won the Tony Award for Best Play, as well as the Pulitzer Prize for Drama.
 The subject of this one-person play, which starred Jefferson Mays, is the German transvestite Charlotte von Mahlsdorf.
 With his play I Am My Own Wife, Wright tied in with the film I Am My Own Woman by avant-garde director Rosa von Praunheim (1992).